AnkitDagar1213/Food-delivery-App/README.md

 ### Controllers:

-UserController: Handles requests related to user authentication and CRUD operations for users.
+UserController: Handles creating user and fetching data about user by its id and fetching all users.

-AdminController: Handles CRUD operations for songs.
-Only users with admin role can perform CRUD operations.
+AdminController: Handles creating adminand doing CRUD operations for FoodItem.
+Only admin role can perform CRUD operations on FoodItems.

 RestaurantController: Handles CRUD operations for playlists.
 Only users with user role can perform CRUD operations.